FOREX-Dollar drops broadly after weaker-than-forecast jobs data

 By Julie Haviv

-yen on Friday as weak signals on the U.S. labor market lessened
+euro and the yen on Friday as varied signals about the U.S.

 After a string of better-than-expected data this past week

-half of the year, the tepid jobs data served as a reminder that
+the year, the tepid jobs data served as a reminder that the

 Expectations that the U.S. central bank may start winding